alexfigliolia/galena/README.md

 /**
  * Priority Update
  *
- * Mutates state and notifies any open subscriptions.
+ * Runs the highest-priority mutation of your state.
 This method
- * bypasses optimizations for task batching and scheduling.
-This means
+ * bypasses all batching and scheduling optimizations in Galena.
- * that state updates made with this method propagate to subscriptions
+ * When using `priorityUpdate()` your state changes are immediately
- * as immediately as possible.
-Overusing this method can cause your
+ * propagated to your state subscribers ahead of all scheduled and
- * state updates to perform slower in certain cases.
-The usage of this
+ * batched updates.
+This method is great for usage with external
- * method should be conserved for state mutations that need to occur
+ * scheduling mechanisms such as `requestAnimationFrame`, `intervals`,
- * at a certain frame rate
+ * and/or `timeouts`
 */
 MyState.priorityUpdate((currentState, initialState) => {
   currentState.someValue = "new value!"
 });